 Rückert Lieder have long been a favourite collection of songs for me.
-Having first been inspired by hearing Shaun sing the cycle, I then performed them for many years earlier in my career.
+Having first been inspired by hearing Shaun sing the cycle, I then performed them many years earlier in my career.
 I’m looking forward to performing them now with much more life experience and a totally different, more mature voice.

 Is there a part of either song cycle that is more difficult or rewarding to perform?

 The repertoire is rewarding simply in its harmonic nuance, text setting by Rückert, and Mahler’s ingenious subtleness of composition.
 The challenge for a soprano is that Mahler initially composed the set of songs for middle voice, and there may be some who feel they should remain as works for baritone or mezzo-soprano.
-However, being only a voice tone higher in soprano key, I feel that a lyric soprano voice is able to bring the vibrancy and depth of tone required to touch the soul of the listener.
+However, being only a tone higher in soprano key, I feel that a lyric soprano voice is able to bring the vibrancy and depth of tone required to touch the soul of the listener.